Training Interdisciplinary Pharmacology Scientists (TIPS)

 The large Houston biomedical sciences community has long succeeded in building research and training experience, expertise and collaborative strengths in the field of Pharmacological Sciences.
 In fact, we have had two previous, inter-institutional NIH-funded training programs in the Pharmacological Sciences from 2004-2015.
 This, our TIPS training program, followed in 2016, which was re-funded as a new application in 2021.

-Combined, to date these four NIH training programs have supported 57 predoctoral students and 19 postdoctoral fellows.
+Combined, to date these four NIH-funded training programs have supported 60 predoctoral (PhD) students and 19 postdoctoral fellows.
+This includes currently appointed PhD students.
 We continue to track their career status: